geerteltink/geert.elt.ink/content/privacy.md

 ## Where we store your information

-When you contact us by email or through our website, we store your your information in Google Apps, our Customer Relationship Management (CRM) software.
+When you contact us by email or through our website, we store your your information in Google Workspace, our Customer Relationship Management (CRM) software.
 If you sign up for a newsletter, we store your email address in MailChimp which is the marketing platform we prefer.
 If we do business, we store your information in our accounts software [Harvest](https://www.getharvest.com/)).
 We chose these systems partly for their commitment to security.

 ## What we use your information for